-In partnership with the Australian Data Archive, the National Centre for Longitudinal Data (NCLD) is using Dataverse to facilitate access to its longitudinal datasets, including LSAC.
+In partnership with the Australian Data Archive, DSS Longitudinal Studies is using Dataverse to facilitate access to its longitudinal datasets, including LSAC.
 Dataverse is an online platform that enables you to:

 - find out about user obligations when accessing LSAC data

 - apply for access to LSAC data

 - access LSAC data files, once approved

 - access LSAC data documentation, such as the data user guide, data dictionary, labelled questionnaires, rationale report, and technical papers